 Built in the 19th century, the walled garden is a large lawned square with two dovecotes either side, gravel paths and a raised stone fountain.
 The walls are lined with roses, fruit trees and lavender, with a deep bed of wild flowers on the west wall, and colours that change throughout the year.

 The chapel is small and picturesque, cool and quiet.
-Wooden benches lead to a 12th century stone altar lit by early 15th century stained glass windows.
+Wooden benches lead to a 9th century stone altar lit by stained glass windows designed by Henry Thomas Bosdet.
 The chapel faces west, and is situated opposite the main lawn and between the Manor and the walled garden.

 Moat and Ponds